-What do learners need to demonstrate?
-Monitor the performance and efficiency of equipment and the processes Skills EC1 within production fitting and assembly activities.
-Identify any issues and/or problems with the immediate task to inform EC5 EC6 processes and agreed outcomes and timeframes.
-Deal promptly and effectively with issues within the limits of their own authority MC5 using approved diagnostic fault-finding methods and techniques .
-Select suitable methods of fault, risk and issue resolution while maintaining MC6 MC10 operating procedures, output and quality.
-Make first line basic repairs whilst safeguarding the integrity of components and the surrounding area.
-Follow reporting procedures for raising any issues .
-Identify and mitigate potential risks .
-Identify areas for improvement .
+Monitor the performance and efficiency of equipment and the processes within production fitting and assembly activities.
+Identify any issues and/or problems with the immediate task to inform processes and agreed outcomes and timeframes.
+Deal promptly and effectively with issues within the limits of their own authority using approved diagnostic fault-finding methods and techniques .
+Skills EC1 EC5 EC6 MC5 MC6 MC10 --- ---